cpraveen/numa/dft.md

 [u(x_0), \ u(x_1), \ \ldots, \ u(x_{N-1})]^\top
 $$

 The matrix has special structure and using some tricks, the cost can be reduced to $\order{N \log N}$ using FFT.
+It was invented by Gauss and rediscovered 160 years later in [@Cooley1965].

 ### FFT using Numpy